Ikuldeepshukla/Weather-buddy-app/README.md

 * Open the folder in any editor.
 Example- VS Code, Sublime or Atom etc.
 * Run command "npm install"
 * Go to "https://home.openweathermap.org" to get your API key and add it to .env file.
-* Then run "npm start" to start the app
+* Then run "npm start" to start the app.